If that’s the case, lucky you! But, should you or shouldn’t you accept their help?

 In this situation, the gifted money can become more “seasoned” in your account, well before you even start looking for a home or begin working with a lender.
 It essentially becomes your money, and no lender letter is required down the road.

-However, the potential downside for your parents or other family members is that they now have no control on how you spend this money.
+However, the potential downside for your parents or other family members is that they now have no control over how you spend this money.
 It might not ever be used for a down payment on a home at all.
 It’s really up to you.

 But that’s a serious family discussion that you need have if you all decide to go this route.
 It’s important that everyone understands all of the potential scenarios to avoid any family regrets over this gifted money or early inheritance.